quangdangtranvn/petgen/web5.md

 If you want even deeper insight, I can help analyze how Fusion-AI handles prompt weighting, or walk through how re-session.js stores emotional state snapshots.
 Or we can get wild and co-design a GlowAura Pet whose UI changes with the user's real-time mood. 😌🌈

-Which direction are you feeling, insider or creator mode?
+🫠 Which direction are you feeling, insider or creator mode tell us plese?!.